UVA-MLSys/Big-Data-Systems/Team 7/Readme.md

 </h1>
 <p align="center">

 Points (PTS) captures all of these, for the most part, so we drop FTA, FGA, FG, 2P, and FT.
-We also drop weight as it only appeared once.
+We also dropped weight, as it only appeared once.

 Moving to the next-highest features in terms of importance, we get: